Traveling to the Maldives during Covid-19: What you need to know before you go - KION546

 What are the restrictions?

-All arrivals other than Maldives citizens must present a certificate of a negative PCR test carried out within the 96 hours prior to departure, clearly showing the name and address of the laboratory, as well as the date of the sample taken.
+All arrivals other than Maldives citizens and those who are fully vaccinated must present a certificate of a negative PCR test carried out within the 96 hours prior to departure, clearly showing the name and address of the laboratory, as well as the date of the sample taken.

 The result must be attached to the Traveler Health Declaration form which must be submitted online within the 24 hours prior to arrival.
 Visitors are asked to download the national contact tracing app, TraceEkee, and use it during their journey.